bahmutov/cypress-data-session/README.md

 })
 ```

-The above example will find the test user the very first time the command runs, since there is nothing in the data session yet.
+The above example will find the test user (by calling the `cy.task`) the very first time the command runs, since there is nothing in the data session yet.
 Then it validates the ID.
 If there is no ID, it runs the `setup` function to create the test user.
 If there is a test user, and it returned the ID from the `init` method, then it is cached (as if the `setup` method created it), and the test continues.

 ## Flow